iamsrp/dexter/README.md

 ### Raspberry Pi Specifics

+Dexter has been tested and developed using, most recently a 2Gb Raspberry Pi 4.

 If you're running Dexter on a Raspberry Pi then make sure that ALSA is working by testing `aplay` and `arecord`, tweaking volume and recording levels with `alsamixer`.
 If it is not then you may well get strange errors from `pyaudio`.
 You might also want a `/home/pi/.asoundrc` file which looks something like this:
    ```
 pcm.!default {